jedevc/fyp-report/report.md

 In scenarios like this one, where a block is only referenced by one other block, we can use an implicit block split, with an improvement in readability.
-This results in the exact same block-chunk graph later in the pipeline, as the splits are removed are translated into calls directly.
+This results in the same block-chunk graph later in the pipeline, as the splits are removed are translated into calls directly.

 ```
 block first {